A Taste of China: Cantonese Cuisine with Paul Young

 *Note: This simple recipe can also be adapted for virtually any type of Asian green.

-- Combine rice, water and salt: cook in rice cooker per manufacturer's instructions.
+- Combine rice, water, and salt: cook in a rice cooker per the manufacturer's instructions.

-- Melt butter in wok, then add the eggs stirring occasionally until scrambled.
+- Melt butter in a wok, then add the eggs stirring occasionally until scrambled.

 - Remove scrambled eggs and set aside.

-- Bring wok temperature back up, and add olive oil.
+- Bring the wok temperature back up, and add olive oil.

-- Saute white parts of green onion in wok (about 3 minutes).
+- Saute the white parts of the green onion in a wok (about 3 minutes).

 - Add Chinese Five Spice, ham, and veggies; stir fry until soft.

-- Stir in Garlic Ginger Sauce and bring temperature back up.
+- Stir in Garlic Ginger Sauce and bring the temperature back up.